-Editor’s Note: In November’s Cross Examination column, we considered the question “Do all religions point to the same god?”
+Editor’s Note: In an earlier Cross Examination column, we considered the question “Do all religions point to the same god?”
 That article closed by stating, “Ultimately, it’s not about whether we humans can take different paths to find our way to the same God, but about the one God taking a singular way in Jesus Christ to come and find us.”
-This month’s reflection continues that conversation.
+This reflection continues that conversation.

 Making the Unknowable Known